by ProcureDeskLast Updated : Oct-07-2020

 The process looks like this:

-In this section, we will cover the steps you can take to reduce the time spent on processing invoices by at least 50%-60% and reduce cost by 80-90%.
+In this section, we will cover the steps you can take to reduce the time spent on processing invoices by at least 50%-60% and reduce costs by 80-90%.
 Here is how ProcureDesk automates the process for you.

 Not all suppliers are equal, so we need to first figure out the suppliers you need to focus on.

-The easiest way to do this is to pull the annual invoice volume of your suppliers and focus on the top suppliers that are contributing to the 80% of the invoices.
+The easiest way to do this is to pull the annual invoice volume of your suppliers and focus on the top suppliers that are contributing to 80% of the invoices.

 You can do that in a spreadsheet as follows: